TwoBitMachines/FlareEngineDocs/docs/html/_sources/systems/audioManager.rst.txt

    * - SFX Master Volume
      - This will scale the sound level of each sfx item.
 A value of zero means there's no sfx sounds.

+   * - Audio Manager SO
+     - A scriptable object reference for playing audio.
+This is optional.

    * - Fade In Time
      - The amount of time to fade in music.

    * - Fade Out Time
      - The amount of time to fade out music.

-   * - Audio Manager SO
+   * - Play On Start
-     - The scriptable object reference for playing audio.
+     - If enabled, the music that will start playing at the beginning of the scene.
+Specify the name.

    * - Audio Category
      - Create an audio category with the specified name.